 - Vegan Hash Brown Casserole

 - Baked Zucchini Tater Tots

 - Sweet Potato Fries – Baked not Fried!

-- 6-8 russet potatoes peeled and quartered lengthwise
+- 3 pounds russet potatoes peeled and quartered lengthwise (approx. 6-8 potatoes)

-- Preheat the oven to 425 degrees F convection roast.
-(You may use convection bake if you do not have a roast setting.)
+- Preheat the oven to 425 degrees F convection bake.